GR4HAM/CoDiR/code/README.md

-##CoDiR
+## CoDiR

-Pytorch code to train CoDiR representations on the COCO dataset.
+Pytorch code to train CoDiR representations on the COCO dataset, see our paper "Structured (De)composable Representations Trained with Neural Networks", Spinks, Graham and Moens, Marie-Francine.
+ANNPR, 2020.

-##Installation
+## Installation

 Run the python code locally with the following packages installed.
 NVIDIA Dali is optional but speeds up training significantly.